Alf-caput/git-handbook-ufv/notes.md

 git commit
 ```

-This command will pop up a window with our default `core.editor`, in our case VSCode.
+This command will open a Git file with our default `core.editor`, in our case VSCode.
 We will then have to:

 - Enter a commit message.
 - Save the commit file.